andreisss/Remote-DLL-Injection-with-Timer-based-Shellcode-Execution/README.md

-Thread Pool Timer Process Injection
+# 🧬 Thread Pool Timer Process Injection

-⚠️ Educational Research Only
+> ⚠️ **Educational Research Only**
-This repository contains security research for educational purposes and authorized activity.
-Use responsibly and in accordance with applicable laws and regulations.
+> This repository contains security research for **educational purposes** and **authorized use only**.
+> Use responsibly and in accordance with all applicable laws and regulations.

+---

-Overview
+## 📖 Overview

-Thread Pool Timer Process Injection is a novel process injection technique that leverages Windows thread pool infrastructure for code execution.
-By combining traditional DLL injection with CreateThreadpoolTimer API calls, this method executes code through legitimate Windows mechanisms while potentially evading common detection patterns.
+**Thread Pool Timer Process Injection** is a novel technique that leverages the Windows thread pool infrastructure to execute shellcode.
+By combining traditional DLL injection with the `CreateThreadpoolTimer` API, this method enables in-memory code execution through legitimate system-managed threads—potentially bypassing many modern detection mechanisms.

+This approach introduces a stealthy execution vector that avoids classic API hooks such as `CreateRemoteThread`, `NtCreateThreadEx`, and APCs, making it highly attractive for red team operations and malware research.

+---

-🔬 Research Contribution
+## 🔬 Research Contribution

-This technique represents the first documented use of CreateThreadpoolTimer for process injection purposes.
-Our comprehensive analysis revealed no existing public documentation of this specific API combination for code execution.
+This project presents the **first publicly documented use of `CreateThreadpoolTimer` for shellcode execution in a process injection scenario**.
+Extensive searches across research portals, GitHub, and offensive security communities confirmed the uniqueness of this implementation.

-Novel Execution Vector: Uses Windows thread pool timer callbacks Legitimate Infrastructure: Executes within Windows-managed thread pool workers Evasion Potential: Different telemetry signature than known injection methods API Combination: Unique pairing of CreateThreadpoolTimer with injection techniques
+---

+### 💡 Key Highlights

+- **Novel Execution Vector:** Utilizes Windows thread pool timer callbacks to run shellcode.
+- **Legitimate Infrastructure:** Executes code within native Windows-managed worker threads.
+- **Evasion Potential:** Generates telemetry that differs from well-known injection behaviors.
+- **API Innovation:** Unique pairing of `CreateThreadpoolTimer` with a custom injection strategy.

+---

+Want help generating sections for:
+- 🛠 Build Instructions
+- 🚀 Usage & Testing
+- 🔒 Mitigations or Detection Ideas

 🛠️ Technical Implementation

 <img width="732" height="172" alt="image" src="https://github.com/user-attachments/assets/60df6f0d-b2e9-4d88-88c1-da88a3d1217a" />

-Execution Flow
+## 🔄 Execution Flow

+**Injection Phase:**
-Injection Phase: Traditional DLL injection into target process
+Traditional DLL injection into the target process using `CreateRemoteThread` and `LoadLibraryW`.

+**Timer Setup:**
-Timer Setup: Thread pool timer created with configurable delay
+Thread pool timer is created using `CreateThreadpoolTimer()` and armed via `SetThreadpoolTimer()`.

-Callback Execution: Timer callback fires in target process context
+**Callback Execution:**
+The configured timer fires inside the target process's context and triggers the callback function.

+**Code Execution:**
-Code Execution: Shellcode executed through timer callback mechanism
+Shellcode or malicious logic is executed directly via the timer callback mechanism.

+---

-Core Components
+## 🧩 Core Components

-1. Main Injector (Injector.cpp)
+### 🛠 Main Injector (`Injector.cpp`)

-Process enumeration and targeting
+- Process enumeration and targeting logic

-DLL injection using CreateRemoteThread + LoadLibraryW
+- DLL injection using `CreateRemoteThread` and `LoadLibraryW`

-Error handling and status reporting
+- Error handling and execution status reporting

-2. Timer DLL (TimerDLL.cpp)
+### ⏲ Timer DLL (`TimerDLL.cpp`)

-Timer-based execution implementation
+- Timer-based shellcode execution implementation

-TP_CALLBACK_ENVIRON configuration
+- `TP_CALLBACK_ENVIRON` structure setup for thread pool configuration

-Shellcode execution via timer callback
+- Execution of shellcode via the timer callback

 ## 📋 API Sequence